15 Epic Yosemite Wedding Venues and Ceremony Spots You’ll Love (2026)

 Requirements & guest limit: Permits are a must, and the guest limit is 50 people.
 Keep in mind, Glacier Point Road closes from late fall to late spring, so, double-check those dates or get ready to lace up your hiking boots!
 I’m always up for an adventure, but fair warning .. the off-season hike is about 13 miles uphill.
 Think of it as the ultimate 9-hour StairMaster challenge!
 It’s totally worth it, though, and I’m more than happy to take on the trek for any adventurous couple, haha!

 Why it’s special: Want a sprinkle of tradition with a Yosemite twist?
 This adorable chapel has all the charm, surrounded by granite cathedral cliffs and meadows.
 It’s like a scene from a rom-com, but better!
-It;s honestly such a cute chapel and you’re guest can explore Yosemite Valley afterwards too!
+It’s honestly such a cute chapel and you’re guest can explore Yosemite Valley afterwards too!
+Read here for the blog of a winter wedding at the chapel!

 Requirements & guest limit: The chapel fits 125 guests inside, but outdoor ceremonies nearby have different limits.
 Call the chapel for the full scoop, click here for more information.